catebi/Catebi.Api/Catebi.Api.Domain/Features/Finance/Tribute/TRIBUTE_INTEGRATION_README.md

 # Tribute.tg Webhook Integration

-This document describes the Tribute.tg webhook integration for receiving new subscriptions and recurrent donations.
+This document describes the Tribute.tg webhook integration for receiving subscription and donation events.

 ## Overview

-The integration receives webhooks from Tribute.tg, validates the signature, stores data in Airtable, and sends notifications to a Telegram superchat topic.
+The integration receives webhooks from Tribute.tg through a unified endpoint, validates signatures, stores data in Airtable, and sends notifications to a Telegram superchat topic.
+All webhook event types (new_subscription, cancelled_subscription, recurrent_donation, cancelled_donation, and test events) are processed through a single endpoint that routes based on the event name.

 ## Architecture